The Enchanted Landscape

 The Enchanted Landscape is a spin-off of my ongoing, comprehensive project Untitled (ink on paper), a collection of autonomous, printed photographs.

-The Enchanted Landscape finds its inspiration in the perplexity one can sometimes feel when he looks around and becomes aware of the idiosyncrasies of his surroundings.
-The sacrifice is that it gives up a little bit of its ambiguous and enigmatic nature.
+The Enchanted Landscape, however, rather finds its inspiration in the perplexity one sometimes feels when he looks around and becomes aware of the idiosyncrasies of his surroundings.